 Annie Besant started out married to a clergyman, but became an anti-religious activist.
 Her arrest for publishing a book that dealt with birth control only catapulted her fame.

-Annie Besant once said, “An imperious necessity forces me to speak the truth, as I see it, whether the speech please or displease, whether it bring praise or blame.
+“An imperious necessity forces me to speak the truth, as I see it, whether the speech please or displease, whether it bring praise or blame.
 That one loyalty to Truth I must keep stainless, whatever friendships fail me or human ties be broken.”

 It’s quotes like this that show why she left her typical nineteenth-century British life for one of radical activism.